CONTACT US 020 3129 3301

 Hiking clothing: protection and comfort

 Temperatures can drop quickly after sunset.
+You will need an extra layer compared to hiking during the day.
 Knowing what hiking clothes to wear is essential.
 Use a layering system: a moisture-wicking base layer, an insulating mid-layer, and a waterproof/windproof outer layer if needed.
 This system allows for easy adaptation to temperature changes and physical activity levels.
 Technical and breathable materials will ensure optimal comfort throughout your night hike.

 Backpack and accessories